JMWebDevelopment/Quotidiano/README.md

 4. That's it!
 You're ready to start blogging!

 ### Changelog
+**1.2 - _September 6, 2017_**
+- Added loading spinners while the data is loaded.
+- Updated to the latest version of Foundation.

 **1.1 - _June 7, 2017_**
 - Fixed an issue with oEmbeds (such as tweets) not showing up on the page correctly.
 - Fixed an issue with posts not showing up on the 404 search function.